 Is it useful?
 It is and it isn’t.
 As a whole number, it’s only going to grow (as people can’t retroactively unvisit your site) but the important aspect is the rate of growth as a percentage and the triggers that cause any spikes you can see.
 If you can correlate any spikes to your traffic with intentional actions then you can just keep on doing whatever it was that went over so well.
 The other trick is to look at the referral sources for your traffic.
 If it’s all coming from the same place can you diagnose what’s working there and replicate it on other channels?

 Where can I find it?
 There are hundreds of different types of conversions, often each called something different depending on the nature of the platform.
-On your ACF Dashboard we refer to Conversions as Donations, as that’s the action you’re trying to instigate.
-On Facebook, a conversion could be a click on an add and on your website, a conversion could be submitting a form.
+Essentially, it’s the action you’re trying to instigate.
+On Facebook, a conversion could be a click on an ad; on your website, a conversion could be submitting a form.

 What is it?
 It’s the completion of a goal that you’ve set for a particular set of users or visitors.
 In traditional retail, a conversion is a sale but for an advocacy group, a conversion may be a signature on a petition.